corda/corda-docs-portal/usage-docs/editing-pages.md

 We recommend that you use [Visual Studio Code](https://code.visualstudio.com/) or an editor of your choice that can edit (and preview) Markdown

+We also recommend installing [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) VSC extension which includes a library of rules to encourage standards and consistency for Markdown files.

 ## Front matter

 In common with most static site generators, content pages begin with a [front-matter](https://gohugo.io/content-management/front-matter) section.